-Analysis of Path Switching Performance Metrics for Optical Hybrid Switching Networks
+Computing Path Blocking Probabilities for Traffic Splitting in Optical Hybrid Switching Networks

-Onur ALPARSLAN[†], Shin'ichi ARAKAWA[†], and Masayuki MURATA[†]

-† Graduate School of Information Science and Technology, Osaka University 1-5 Yamadaoka, Suita, Osaka 565-0871, Japan
+Onur Alparslan, Shin'ichi Arakawa, Masayuki Murata Graduate School of Information Science and Technology Osaka University 1-5 Yamadaoka, Suita, Osaka 565-0871, Japan {a-onur,arakawa,murata}@ist.osaka-u.ac.jp

-Abstract Recent papers in the literature on hybrid optical architectures combining path and packet switching have shown that it can be a good candidate for future optical networks.
+Abstract-Recent papers in the literature on hybrid optical architectures combining path and packet switching have shown that it can be a good candidate for future optical networks.
 However, the optimization of the traffic splitting parameters by some metrics is vital to maximize the benefit by the hybrid architecture.
 Blocking rate is one of the most important performance metrics in a path switching network.
 In this paper, we propose an analytical method to compute both forward and backward blocking rates in path switching optical WDM networks with destination-initiated reservation.
 On a mesh topology we show that the results of our analytical method and simulations are close to each other.

-Key words Blocking probability, wavelength-division multiplexing, analytical model, path switching
+Index Terms-Blocking probability, wavelength-division multiplexing, analytical model, path switching